National City, Illinois: Present

 In the years after its dissolution, National City was essentially a ghost town.
-There were no residents living there, and much of the land was a post-industrial wasteland, with the remains of dilapidated factories—many overgrown with vegetation and covered in graffiti—standing as empty, crumbling shells, testifying to the one-time greatness of the St. Louis National Stockyards as a national meatpacking and livestock center.
+There were no residents living there, and much of the land was a post-industrial wasteland, with the remains of dilapidated factories—many overgrown with vegetation and covered in graffiti—standing as empty, crumbling shells, testifying to the onetime greatness of the St. Louis National Stockyards as a national meatpacking and livestock center.

 Nevertheless, National City was not completely abandoned.
 Several industries moved there, including Darling, International, a major rendering company, a recycling plant and Baily International, one of America's largest manufacturers of Asian foods as well as several warehouse, heavy machinery and trucking operations.
 In addition, as of April 2010, there were several construction projects begun on the property as part of what was called the National City Redevelopment Area.
 World Wide Technology Raceway is located on the former community.

 A further injection of life into the area came with the planning and construction of the Stan Musial Veterans Memorial Bridge, which carries Interstate 70 over the Mississippi River and which opened to traffic in February 2014.
 The new bridge has its first Illinois exit near the site of National City.
 This made the site attractive to industry and highly marketable.
 In the summer of 2012, a new river grain terminal was opened in the area because of its proximity to the future exit.
 In 2013, local leaders hoped that the bridge would spark further economic development in the area.